lauralevy111/reader-a-go-go/README.txt

-I am using this page to create this app:
+I created this app as an extended hello world into go